glifio/glif/README.md

 You can call `glif agent miners list` and you should see your new miner in the returned list!

 # Command Reference

+## Preview Flag

+Several of the critical commands have a `--preview` flag that allows you to perform a dry-run and get an indication of the impact of that operation on the financial position of your agent.
+Check whether a command has a `--preview` flag by calling the `--help` flag on that command.

 ## Borrow funds

 You can borrow funds from the Infinity Pool by calling `glif agent borrow <amount>`.
 For example, to borrow 1 FIL, you can call: